cgat-developers/cgat-core/docs/project_info/citations.rst

 Citing and Citations
 ====================

-CGATCore has been developed over the past 10 years and as such has been used in a number of previously published scientific artciles.
+cgatcore has been developed over the past 10 years and as such has been used in a number of previously published scientific artciles.

-Citing CGATCore
+Citing cgatcore
 ---------------

-When using CGATCore for a publication, **please cite the following article** in you paper:
+When using cgatcore for a publication, **please cite the following article** in you paper:

 ADD CITATION HERE